• Skip to primary navigation

 It may be worth bringing a complaint against the agent for poor service to their Property Redress Scheme.
 However, before doing so take a look at the agency agreement – so when you write up your complaint you will be able to refer to specific obligations in the agency agreement which the agents have failed to perform.

-Filed Under: Readers problems Tagged With: Agents
+Filed Under: Clinic Tagged With: Agents

-IMPORTANT: Please check the date of the post above - remember, if it is an old post, the law may have changed since it was written.
+Please check the date of the post - remember, if it is an old post, the law may have changed since it was written.

 You should always get independent legal advice before taking any action.

-Note that we do not publish all comments, please >> click here to read our terms of use and comments policy.
-Comments close after three months.
+Please read our terms of use and comments policy.
+Comments close after three months

 Never miss another post!

-Worried about Insurance?
+Worried about insurance?

 Disclaimer